NoxxGames/MPMCQueueLocklessCPP/README.md

 ## TODO

-Presently there is no solution to the ABA problem in the queue.
+Presently there is no good solution to the ABA problem in the queue.
 Mainly because I haven't had time yet, but my current line of thinking is to do something similar to the LMAX Disruptor.
 Where the amount of producers, and the amount of consumers is tracked.
 This allows for new producers & consumers to coordinate with each other as they obtain and release access to the two cursors, making sure they don't step over each other as per the ABA problem.